MoodPixel/Neo_Studio_V2/README.md

 Existing complete snapshots under `Neo_Runtime\voice\models\qwen3_tts` remain supported and keep first priority for backward compatibility, but new normal-user installs should use Admin → Models.
 Qwen managed routing is **local-only**: a generation request never silently downloads missing weights.

-### Phase 4.6.3 — Voice Lifecycle Physical Validation Closure
+### Voice Lifecycle Physical Validation Closure

 The consolidated Voice lifecycle is now closed for the physically exercised local-runtime path.
 After the Phase 4.6.1 no-redownload compatibility layer and Phase 4.6.2 polling/VRAM hotfix were applied, generation was confirmed working on the Windows/NVIDIA host.
 This physically validates that an existing supported local Qwen installation remains usable through the managed Voice route without a forced Hugging Face re-download.

 This closure does **not** require downloading a duplicate Admin HF copy merely to prove migration.
 Repository-snapshot install/repair remains an explicit optional action for machines that need it.
 Chatterbox's previously validated local backend remains supported under the unified local-only lifecycle; a fresh network-backed Admin install was intentionally not forced as part of this closure.
 Controlled background-poll focus/context-menu behavior remains covered by the Phase 4.6.2 automated regression unless separately re-exercised on the host.

-### Phase 4.6.2 — Background Polling UI Stability + GPU Busy Diagnostics
+### Background Polling UI Stability + GPU Busy Diagnostics

 Long-running work in another Neo workspace no longer forces a full repaint of the workspace you are actively editing.
 Video result polling, Admin model-install monitoring, Image terminal polling, Voice job polling, and Prompt/Caption batch polling now render only their own active surface; active text/select controls defer same-surface poll repaints until focus leaves.
 This prevents model dropdowns from closing and prevents Script/context-menu focus from being stolen while another job is running.

 The Qwen 1.7B 12 GB-class admission policy from Phase 4.4 is unchanged.
 A `gpu_oom` / no-safe-admission result can still be correct when another workload such as Video/Comfy is occupying VRAM.
 The scheduler now reports the required cold-load headroom, observed free VRAM, safely available VRAM after Neo's reserve, and an explicit `insufficient_free_vram` reason so a busy GPU is not mistaken for a regression in the 1.7B calibration.

-### Phase 4.6.1 — Legacy Voice Model Compatibility / No-Redownload Migration
+### Legacy Voice Model Compatibility / No-Redownload Migration

 Neo does **not** require existing users to re-download already working Voice models.
 A complete legacy Qwen snapshot under `Neo_Runtime\voice\models\qwen3_tts` remains a permanent supported runtime source and keeps precedence over an Admin-managed Hugging Face copy.
 Admin now reports **runtime availability** separately from **Admin HF copy state**.
 If a legacy model is ready while the HF cache is absent/broken, Neo shows the model as runtime-installed from **Legacy Neo Runtime** and offers **Install HF copy** only as an optional action.
 No migration is required.